tyseraph/neutron_reaction/README.md

 - Interactive web application with a multi-step workflow
 - Separate modules for UI components and pages
 - Basic test structure using `pytest`
-- Nuclide selection page displays an interactive N–Z chart where each nuclide is drawn as a colored block.
-Selected nuclides are highlighted and listed beneath the chart.
-A local copy of the NUBASE table is parsed and shown on the same page so you can browse it directly.
-A dropdown beneath the table lets you select a nuclide for further study.
-An internal help page also provides brief instructions.
+- Nuclide selection page shows a local copy of the NUBASE table (`nubase_min.html`).
+A multi-select dropdown underneath lists entries like `12-Na-23` so you can choose one or more nuclides for study.

 ## Getting Started